How to play Low Cost Airline Manager

 Setup Instructions

-- Each player places an Airport die on an available airport on the Game board until 6 are placed.
+• Each player in turn places an Airport die on an available airport code (starting with the face 1 until 6) on the Game board until all six are placed.

-- Each player places half of their Airplane tokens on routes until everyone has done it once.
+• Each player places half of their Airplane tokens rounded up on routes (red lines between airports) until everyone has done it once.
 Then the order is reversed (Snake turn order).

 Detailed Rules

-- If the dice show the same airport twice, the player who rolled chooses the O&D from that airport.
+• If the dice show the same airport twice, the player who rolled chooses the O&D involving that airport.

-- Players with valid itineraries can submit a Fare card face down.
+2. Players with valid itineraries can submit an offer by placing a single Fare card face down.
+Players can also decide to not submit any Fare card.

-- A one-stop itinerary must be at least half as cheap as a non-stop option to be competitive.
+• A one-stop itinerary only wins if its fare is less than half of the lowest non-stop fare.
 (E.g., a Fare card of 300 for a one-stop is less attractive than a non-stop fare of 400.)

-- The winner keeps their winning Fare card face up and removes their Airplane tokens from the map.
+4. The winner keeps their winning Fare card face up and removes the Airplane tokens from the map.
+Losers return cards to their hands and keep their Airplane tokens in place

-- If a player has multiple Airplane tokens between two airports, only one is removed.
+• If a player has multiple Airplane tokens between the same two airports, only one is removed.

-- The Month marker moves to the next month, and the sequence repeats from step 1.
+5. Move the Month marker to the next month.
+A new turn begins and the sequence repeats from step 1.

-- When changing seasons (after October and March), the board resets.
-All Airplane tokens are removed and placed again in turns.
-Airport dice stay in place.
+• When changing seasons (after October) the board resets.
+All Airplane tokens are removed and all of them are placed again in turns similar to intial set-up.
+Airport dice do not change.

-- At the end of the game, players count the money from their face-up Fare cards.
+6. The game ends at the end of the year.
+Players count the earned money from their face-up Fare cards won when offering fares to passengers (not the cards they have in hand).
 The player with the most money wins.

 F.A.Q.